Minimal genome: 1999 and 2005 publications

-In JCVI's 1999 study among the two organisms, M. genitalium and Mycoplasma pneumoniae they mapped around 2,200 transposon insertion sites and identified 130 putative non-essentials genes in M. genitalium protein coding genes or M. pneumoniae orthologs of M. genitalium genes.
-In their experiment they grew a set of Tn4001 transformed cells for many weeks and isolated the genomic DNA from these mixture of mutants.
+In JCVI's 1999 study among the two organisms, M. genitalium and Mycoplasma pneumoniae they mapped approximately 2,200 transposon insertion sites and identified 130 putative non-essential genes.
+In their experiment they grew a set of Tn4001 transformed cells and isolated the genomic DNA.
 Amplicons were sequenced to detect the transposon insertion sites in mycoplasma genomes.
 Genes that contained the transposon insertions were hypothetical proteins or proteins considered non-essential.

-Meanwhile, during this process some of the disruptive genes once considered non-essential, after more analyses turned out essential.
-The reason for this error could have been due to genes being tolerant to the transposon insertions and thus not being disrupted; cells may have contained two copies of the same gene; or gene product was supplied by more than one cell in those mixed pools of mutants.
-Insertion of transposon in a gene meant it was disturbed, hence non-essential, but because they did not confirm the absence of gene products they mistook all disruptive genes as non-essential genes.
+During this process some of the disruptive genes once considered non-essential, after more analyses were found to be essential.
+This error could have been because genes were tolerant of the transposon insertions, cells contained two copies of the same gene, or gene products were supplied by more than one cell.
+Insertion of transposon in a gene meant it was disturbed, but because they did not confirm the absence of gene products they mistook all disrupted genes as non-essential genes.
+Some of the disrupted genes thought to be essential were isoleucyl and tyrosyl-tRNA synthetases (MG345 and MG455), DNA replication gene dnaA (MG469), and DNA polymerase III subunit a (MG261).

-The same study of 1999 was later expanded and the updated results were then published in 2005.

-Some of the disruptive genes thought to be essential were isoleucyl and tyrosyl-tRNA synthetases (MG345 and MG455), DNA replication gene dnaA (MG469), and DNA polymerase III subunit a (MG261).
-The way they improved this study was by isolating and characterizing M. genitalium Tn4001 insertions in each colony one by one.
-The individual analyses of each colony showed more results and estimates of essential genes necessary for life.
-The key improvement they made in this study was isolating and characterizing individual transposon mutants.
+The 1999 study was later expanded, and the updated results were published in 2005.
+They improved the study by isolating and characterizing M. genitalium Tn4001 insertions in each colony individually, which provided more results and estimates of essential genes.
+The key improvement in the study was isolating and characterizing individual transposon mutants.
 Previously, they isolated many colonies containing a mixture of mutants.
 The filter cloning approach helped in separating the mixtures of mutants.

-Now, they claim completely different sets of non-essential genes.
-The 130 non-essential genes claimed at first have now reduced to 67.
-Of the remaining 63 genes 26 genes were only disrupted in M. pneumoniae which means that some M. genitalium orthologs of non-essential M. pneumoniae genes were actually essential.
+In the 2005 study, they claim completely different sets of non-essential genes.
+The 130 non-essential genes claimed at first were reduced to 67.
+Of the remaining 63 genes, 26 genes were only disrupted in M. pneumoniae which means that some M. genitalium orthologs of non-essential M. pneumoniae genes were actually essential.

-They have now fully identified almost all of the non-essential genes in M. genitalium, the number of gene disruptions based on colonies analyzed reached a plateau as function and they claim a total of 100 non-essential genes out of the 482 protein coding genes in M. genitalium.
+They have now identified almost all of the non-essential genes in M. genitalium, the number of gene disruptions based on colonies analyzed plateaued and they claim a total of 100 non-essential genes out of the 482 protein coding genes in M. genitalium.

 Mycoplasma laboratorium

-The ultimate result of this project has now come down to constructing a synthetic organism, Mycoplasma laboratorium based on the 387 protein coding region and 43 structural RNA genes found in M. genitalium.
-This project is currently still going on.
+The ultimate result of the JCVI projects came down to constructing a synthetic organism, Mycoplasma laboratorium, based on the 387 protein coding region and 43 structural RNA genes found in M. genitalium.